Unmasked (Kiss album): Background

+Recording

 The album features substantial contributions from producer Vini Poncia, who had been Ringo Starr's post-Beatles songwriting partner.
 All tracks bar Ace Frehley's "Talk to Me" and "Two Sides of the Coin" were written or co-written by someone outside the band.
 Anton Fig is the drummer on all songs, and six out of 11 songs feature only one member of the band Kiss: Ace Frehley performs all guitars, bass and vocals on his three songs, Paul Stanley does the same on "Tomorrow" and "Easy as it Seems", and on "Shandi", Stanley and Fig are joined by Tom Harper on bass.
+Future hit songwriter and Spider member Holly Knight plays keyboards on most songs.

+Unmasked is the first Kiss album without all four original members, as drummer and founding member Peter Criss, largely absent from the preceding Dynasty, only performing on the song, "Dirty Livin'", is not present on any tracks.
+Despite this, he's featured in the artwork, the video for "Shandi", and receives credit.
+Anton Fig fills his role, but is uncredited for doing so, while Vini Poncia is producer, going for a slicker, poppier sound, with less disco influence.
+It also continues the trend of Kiss placing more trust on its producers, which Gene Simmons later regreted, and possibly led to the album's "overproduction."

 A promotional video for "Shandi" proved Criss's final performance with Kiss until a cameo at a Kiss Convention on June 17, 1995.
 In the band's authorized biography, the drummer revealed that he was the last one in the band's dressing room after filming and he broke down crying.
 The album cover and poster insert, designed by artist Victor Stabin, featured a winking Criss.
 "Unmasked was like the tail end of a comet," reflected Stanley, "and I don't mean Frehley's."